 Written by Ashley Davis Monday, 26 June 2006 00:00

-This is a short review of the CNC seesaw spacers available to replace the plastic equivalent on the Swift rotor head.
+This is a short review of the CNC Flybar Control Arms available to replace the plastic equivalent on the Swift rotor head.

-The stock parts include the plastic spacer arm and a plastic bush that presses up against the rotor hub bearing.
-The CNC kit includes the CNC spacer arm and a CNC bush to go with it.
-Swapping them over is a simple operation that doesn't require any disassembly of the rotor head other than removing the old arm and bushing.
-Obviously some loctite is now required on the screws that hold the seesaw arm in place but aside from this no extra care needs to be taken in fitting the new arms.
+The stock parts include the plastic control arm and a plastic bush that presses up against the flybar hub bearing.
+The CNC kit includes the CNC flybar control arm and a CNC bush to go with it.
+Swapping them over is a simple operation that doesn't require any disassembly of the rotor head other than removing the paddles and the old arm and bushing.
 All the CNC parts are well made, robust and very cleanly finished in the familiar Century purple.

-OK, so having fitted the seesaw arms what's the point / difference?
+OK, so having fitted the flybar control arms what's the point / difference?

-The replacement part is well made and does function better than the stock part.
-Realistically it won't be felt in-flight but should be more robust in a crash.
+The replacement part is well made and does function better than the stock part, albeit just slightly better and friction free movement against the flybar hub bearing.
+Realistically it won't be felt in flight but should be more robust in a crash.
 It isn't a performance upgrade nor is it meant to be.
 This is just one of several parts that can be replaced to get towards a full CNC rotor head.

 ( 0 Votes )